 Identification of internal government access to data before release: There is no internal government access to the data before their release to the public.

 Transmission to Eurostat and further use of the statistics: Data are to be transmitted to Eurostat when they are first published in the Netherlands.
-The transmission is done by use of eDAMIS Web Application using the GESMES/TS coding system.
+The transmission is done by use of eDAMIS Web Application using the SDMX coding system.

-Results are disseminated every quarter.
+Results are disseminated every month.

 10.1.
 Dissemination format - News release